Tea in the United Kingdom: Continuing sale of tea

 While tea slowly became more common in coffeehouses during the second half of the 17th century, the first tea shop in London did not open until the early-18th century.
-Thomas Twining's tea shop has been claimed as the first, opening in 1706, where it remains at 216 Strand, London; however, 1717 has also been given as the date for the first tea shop.
+Thomas Twining's tea shop has been claimed as the first, opening in 1706 at 216 Strand, London, where it remains; however, 1717 has also been given as the date for the first tea shop.
 In between tea's earliest mentions in Britain and its widespread popularity just over a century later, many factors contributed to the craze for this previously unknown foreign commodity.

 Tea would not have become a British staple if not for the increase in its supply that made it more accessible.
 Between 1720 and 1750, the imports of tea to Britain through the East India Company more than quadrupled.
 By 1766, exports from Canton stood at 6,000,000 lbs on British boats, compared with 4.5 on Dutch ships, 2.4 on Swedish, 2.1 on French.
 Veritable "tea fleets" grew up.
-Tea was particularly interesting to the Atlantic world, not only for its ease of cultivation but also its ease of preparation and its reputed medical benefits.
+Tea was particularly interesting to the Atlantic World, not only for its ease of cultivation but also its ease of preparation and its reputed medical benefits.
 Whatever its supposed benefits, Francisca A. Antman has argued that the expansion of tea-drinking in 18th-century Britain meant that people were consuming more boiled water, which was less likely to carry pathogens, and that this explains a previously puzzling fall in mortality from the mid-18th to the mid-19th centuries.